ternera/github-email-finder/README.md

 ## Features
 - Extracts email addresses from commit history of a GitHub user
-- Filters out no-reply GitHub emails
-- Shows email frequency and the repositories where they were found
+- Shows the repositories where the emails were found
-- Option to include repositories the user has contributed to
-- Rich console output with progress indicators and formatted tables

 ## Installation
 ### Prerequisites